AliceO2Group/ControlWorkflows/README.md

 4. Commit the new files and push to a remote branch.
 One can run it by pointing the AliECS to respective branch, choosing the `readout-dataflow` workflow in the AliECS GUI and adding the parameter `dpl_workflow : <workflow_name>` in the advanced configuration.
+If running a setup with multiple detectors, add the 3-letter detector prefix to the key (e.g. `tof_dpl_workflow`).
 After confirming that it works, make a PR to the main ControlWorkflows' master branch.

 ## Exporting templates of workflows which need configuration files